HEMT-based 1K front-end electronics for the heat and ionization Ge CryoCube of the future RICOCHET CE$\nu$NS experiment: HEMT-based charge amplifier for the ionization channel

 \section{HEMT-based charge amplifier for the ionization channel}

-Proper design of the cold and 300 K parts of the amplification chain is required to ultimately be limited only by the input HEMT noise.
-Previous work \cite{BerkeleyNIM} has demonstrated a 91 eV$_{ee}$ RMS baseline ionization resolution with a HEMT-based cryogenic charge amplifier coupled to a 240 g, 150 pF CDMS-II cryogenic germanium detector, nearly matching the model predictions.
-However, the complexity required to implement a HEMT-based fully cryogenic charge amplifier for the hundred of ionization channels present in R\textsc{icochet} requires to explore amplifier topologies where the use of cryogenic HEMTs is limited to the input transistor.
-The ionization channel also needs to be linear between the threshold energy up to tens of MeV expected from high energy gammas and muons.
+Proper design of the cold and 300 K second stage of the amplification is required to optimize noise performances.
+Previous work \cite{BerkeleyNIM} has demonstrated a 91 eV$_{ee}$ RMS baseline ionization resolution with a HEMT-based cryogenic charge amplifier coupled to a 240 g, 150 pF CDMS-II cryogenic germanium detector, nearly matching the expected predictions.
+However, the complexity required to implement a HEMT-based fully cryogenic charge amplifier for the hundred of ionization channels present in R\textsc{icochet} requires to explore amplifier topologies where the use of cryogenic HEMTs is limited to only the input transistor.
+The ionization channel also needs to show a wide dynamic range between the threshold energy up to tens of MeV expected from high energy gammas and muons.
 The gain must be stable at the $\%$ level to allow for a good reconstruction of the charge signal.
-For this purpose, the basic solution is loop topology thanks to a high open loop gain given by a low noise op amp.
+For this purpose, the basic solution is a feedback topology that exploits the high open loop gain of a low noise op amp.
 The feedback can be on the HEMT gate or on its source.
-Main issues can arise from possible oscillations and instabilities induced by the long cabling between the 1 K cold stage and the 300K electronics.
-For Ricochet the 300 K stage will be more than 2 m away from the 1 K stage.
-However the constraints on the bandwidth is low, it has to match the detector - muon veto coincidence window, a limited 40 kHz bandwidth is sufficient according to our simulation \cite{HDRJulien}.
-There are no contraints on the low frequency cut as long as the resolution goal is met; as the signal/noise ratio is high at low frequency, a cut off at few Hz is expected.
+Main issues can arise from possible oscillations and instabilities induced by the long cabling between the 1 K cold stage and the 300K electronics, which adds a phase shift that could compromise stability.

+For R\textsc{icochet} the 300 K stage will be more than 2 m away from the 1 K stage.
+However the constraints on the bandwidth are low, it has to match the detector - muon veto coincidence window, a limited 40 kHz bandwidth is sufficient according to our simulation \cite{HDRJulien}.
+There are no contraints on the low frequency cut as long as the resolution goal is met; since the signal/noise ratio is high at low frequency, a cutoff at few Hz is expected.